 - Linen - Any linen used must be washed, laundered and returned to Caretaker within 7 days.

 - Kitchen Items - Must be returned to correct cupboards as labelled.
 Surfaces wiped clean.
+Ensure all taps are turned off and the switches for the water boiler are tuned off.

 - Dishwasher - If used, must be rinsed as directed.